khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 #### ALB_with_Cognito_User_Pools
 ![](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q17-i1.jpg)
 - Application Load Balancer can be used to securely authenticate users for accessing your applications.
 This enables you to offload the work of authenticating users to your load balancer so that your applications can focus on their business logic.
 You can use Cognito User Pools to authenticate users through well-known social IdPs, such as Amazon, Facebook, or Google, through the user pools supported by Amazon Cognito or through corporate identities, using SAML, LDAP, or Microsoft AD, through the user pools supported by Amazon Cognito

+#### ALB_Routing
+If your application is composed of several individual services, an Application Load Balancer can route a request to a service based on the content of the request.
+- **Host-based Routing**: You can route a client request based on the Host field of the HTTP header allowing you to route to multiple domains from the same load balancer.
+You can use host conditions to define rules that route requests based on the hostname in the host header (also known as host-based routing).
+This enables you to support multiple domains using a single load balancer.
+Example hostnames: example.com test.example.com *.example.com The rule *.example.com matches test.example.com but doesn't match example.com.
+- **Path-based Routing**: You can route a client request based on the URL path of the HTTP header.
+You can use path conditions to define rules that route requests based on the URL in the request (also known as path-based routing).
+Example path patterns: /img/* /img//pics The path pattern is used to route requests but does not alter them.
+For example, if a rule has a path pattern of /img/, the rule would forward a request for /img/picture.jpg to the specified target group as a request for /img/picture.jpg.
+The path pattern is applied only to the path of the URL, not to its query parameters.

 #### Content-Based Routing
 - ALB has access to HTTP headers and allows you to route requests to different backend services accordingly.